laurakond/Stitch-Art-Guides-pp4/TESTING.md

     - However, this makes the whole calendar view jump.
     - To avoid the jumping of the calendar, I decided to use Bootstrap Tooltips as it was one of the options noted in the Full Calendar documentation.

-**Alert error messages**
-- When testing the application, I noticed that error alerts do not have any styling to them.
-I found a useful [Stackoverflow thread](https://stackoverflow.com/questions/52565366/messages-error-not-formatting-correctly-but-success-does) that explained why it was not styled.
-    - I have taken the suggested styling options from there to start with:
-    ```
-    .alert-error {
-        color: #721c24;
-        background-color: #f8d7da;
-        border-color: #f5c6cb;}
-    ```

 **Filtering available tutorials**
-- When testing edit_booking.html functionality, I noticed that any earlier in the day unbooked tutorials were showing up in the drop down filter.
-    - For example, if the user has a booking today at 10am, and there is another unbooked tutorial at 8am, it would appear in the drop down menu.
-This was happening because I filtered tutorials by date and not time.
-It has been fixed.

-**Filtering available tutorials**
-- I noticed that an unbooked tutorial scheduled one hour behind was still appearing in the drop down list in the deployed version of the application.
+- When testing edit_booking.html functionality, I noticed that an unbooked tutorial scheduled one hour behind was still appearing in the drop down list in the deployed version of the application.
     - I managed to resolve this by adjusting the timezone in the settings.py to 'Europe/London'.
     - The project currently does not correspond to timezones.
 This will be implatemented at the next development stage.